CapciGithub/Growtopia-CID-Creator-v2/README.md

 ### How to use CID-Creator-v2?

 * Visit https://console.cloud.google.com/ and click the emoji that in the middle of gift and question mark emoji on right corner.
-* After your cloud shell terminal ready paste this > git clone https://github.com/CapciGithub/Growtopia-CID-Creator-v2 and press enter.
+* After your cloud shell terminal ready paste this: git clone https://github.com/CapciGithub/Growtopia-CID-Creator-v2 and press enter.
 * Write cd Growtopia-CID-Creator-v2/ and press enter again.
 * After that write those commands: chmod +x createid and hit enter then do ./createid to start creating accounts
 * If you want to stop creating do CTRL+C and to download created accounts write this: cloudshell download acc.txt and click the download button.